opensafely/documentation/docs/actions-pipelines.md

 * Each action must be named using a valid YAML key (you won't go wrong with letters, numbers, and underscores) and must be unique.
 * Each action must include a `run` key which includes an officially-supported command and a version (`latest` will always select the most recent version, but following initial development you should specify the version to ensure reproducibility).
     * The `cohortextractor` command has the same options as described in the [cohortextractor section](actions-cohortextractor.md).
-	* The `python`, `r`, and `stata-mp` commands provide a locked-down execution environment can take one or more `inputs` which are passed to the code.
+    * The `python`, `r`, and `stata-mp` commands provide a locked-down execution environment that can take one or more `inputs` which are passed to the code.
 * Each action must include an `outputs` key with at least one output, classified as either `highly_sensitive` or `moderately_sensitive`
     * `highly_sensitive` outputs are considered potentially highly-disclosive, and are never intended for publishing outside the secure environment
     * `moderately_sensitive` outputs are automatically copied to the secure review area for redaction (otherwise known as [Level 4](security-levels.md)) and potentially for publication back to GitHub.
 * Each action can include a `needs` key which specifies a list of actions (contained within square brackets and separated by commas) that are required for it to successfully run.
 When an action runs, the `outputs` of all its `needs` actions are copied to its working directory. `needs` actions can be defined anywhere in the `project.yaml`, but it's more readable if they are defined above.

 When writing and running your pipeline, note that: